 - Flourishing (eco-social strongly sustainable) business models and societies

 - Organizational and institutional innovation (e.g. institutions of learning, education, social policy, foreign policy)

 - Human information behavior and sensemaking: Scientific and clinical knowledge media design for work practices and decision making

 BA Wright State University, Dayton

 PhD Union institute, Cincinnati, Design and innovation Management

 Professional Affiliations / Boards / Juries

-Peter is a co-founder of the Systemic Design Research Network (SDRN), a scholalry society shared between OCADU and Oslo School of Architecture and Design (AHO).
+Peter is a co-founder of the Systemic Design Association, a member society established in 2018 following five years as the Systemic Design Research Network.
+Peter has encouraged design action and leadership in multiple social and system change programs, including Drawdown Toronto and Unify Toronto.
+He is actively involved in the Canadian peace movement and new foreign policy, having hosted the World Beyond War conference at OCADU in 2018.
 Peter is a board member of the Institute for 21st Century Agoras, and maintains an active presence and practice in the international Dialogic Design community.
-He founded (2008) and facilitates the Toronto-based educational and consultative community of practice known as Design with Dialogue to educate and socialize community-based learning of facilitative and co-creative developmental practices.
-He is active in ACM SIG-CHI, the International Society for System Sciences (isss.org), National Coalition for Dialogue and Deliberation (ncdd.org), and maintains continuing relationships with many other organizations.
+He founded (2008) and facilitates the Toronto-based dialogue series known as Design with Dialogue to educate and socialize community-based learning of facilitative and co-creative engagement.
+He is active in ACM SIG-CHI, the IFSR. the International Society for System Sciences, National Coalition for Dialogue and Deliberation, and maintains continuing relationships with many other organizations.